DennisMwauraKA/Node-MpesaSTK/README.md

-This is a nodejs porject for mpesa stk push using javascript and Nodejs
+This is a nodejs project for mpesa stk push using javascript and Nodejs